francescovolpe/offsecnotes/1 - PT/2 - Network Services/README.md

 - Connect to ftp server
   - `ftp <ip>` and then login
 - Check anonymous login (with nmap script ftp-anon or anonymous user)
-- If you have a username try using it as the password
+- If you have a username try using it as password
 - Brute force login
 - Search exploit for vulnerable version